andaze/WebCorporate/content/services/ai/index.en.md

 * We can design AI algorithms that are ahead of the times in a short period of time.

-* From understanding the current situation to planning, Andaz's AI specialists, who are well versed in business and cutting-edge technologies, provide one-stop service.
+* From understanding the current situation to planning, Andaze's AI specialists, who are well versed in business and cutting-edge technologies, provide one-stop service.

 ## Professionals with Andaze
 <!-- Why is "machine learning" attracting so much attention?
 With the spread of smartphones and other devices, large amounts of data have emerged.
 However, machine learning has made it possible to "calculate analysis results at a speed and accuracy that humans can never achieve".